New Home Warranty

 - What Parts Of The Structure Are Covered Under Your Policy?

-During the Structural Insurance Period (years 3 to 12) our new homes warranty will provide cover for defects which occur within the structure of a home.
+During the Structural Insurance Period (years 3 to 12) our new homes warranty will provide cover for defects that occur within the structure of a home.
 This includes:

 - Excavations, foundations and ground floor